Syphilis Facts

 Syphilis symptoms aren’t always obvious.
 Protect yourself by:

-• Always practicing safe sex—talk to your partners about STDs before you have sex and use condoms.
+• Practicing safer sex—talk to your partners about STIs before you have sex and use condoms if you or your partner have multiple partners.

 • Avoiding sex if you see sores or other a rash, especially in the groin area.